yifan-hou/hardware_interfaces/README.md

 * Provide basic safety checking (bounding box & displacement).

 ## Dependances & supported platform
-Require Google Protobuf.
+* Google Protobuf.
-Require Eigen3.
+* Eigen3.
+* cmake

-Can be compiled as a ROS package, or independently with CMake.
+The repo can be compiled as a ROS package, or compiled independently with cmake.